A mid-rise apartment building is typically a building that has more than four (4) but less than twelve (12) floors.

 Mid-rise apartments can offer many benefits, including:

-- Better views – since mid-rise apartments come with more floors than a low-rise building, you may get better views of your surrounding area.
+- Better views – since mid-rise apartments come with more floors than a low-rise buildings, you may get better views of your surrounding area.

-- Retail shops below – particularly in mid rises built after 2010, retail shops below are common providing you the added convenience of not having to travel too far for your shopping needs.
+- Retail shops below – particularly in mid-rises built after 2010, retail shops are common and afford you the added convenience of not having to travel too far for your shopping needs.

 - Quicker elevator access – much easier to get in and out of an elevator in comparison to high-rise buildings

-- Both Stairs and elevator option – you can choose between the stairs or the elevator based on your convenience and lifestyle.
+- Both stair and elevator options – you can choose between the stairs or the elevator based on your convenience and lifestyle.

 - Courtyards – Many come with courtyards in the middle that enhance the aesthetics.

-- Often contain a swimming pool and balcony – many mid-rise buildings offer amenities like pools and balconies to elevate your lifestyle, especially newer buildings
+- Often contains a swimming pool and balcony – many mid-rise buildings offer amenities like pools and balconies to elevate your lifestyle, especially newer buildings

 - Covered parking – many buildings offer garage or covered parking so you don’t have to worry about parking outside.

 Which Floor Should you Live on?